CrunchyData/postgres-operator/docs/content/references/crd.md

 TCPSocket specifies an action involving a TCP port.
-TCP hooks not yet supported

 <table>
     <thead>